Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Summary and perspectives

 The function $v(z)$ is allowed to have second order poles at $z_r$, $r=1,\dots,N$,\footnote{Note that one puncture is located at infinity in the conventions of \cite{Feigin:2007mr}, whereas we will here assume $z_r\neq \infty$ for all $r$ in the following discussion.} and an arbitrary number $K$ of apparent singularities at points $x_1,\dots, x_K$.
 The conditions that the singularities at $x_1,\dots, x_K$ are apparent singularities, equivalent to triviality of the monodromy of $\nabla_z$ around these points, imply a system of algebraic equations for $x_1,\dots, x_K$ which is expected to have a discrete set of solutions.
 The generalised ODE/IQFT correspondence conjectured in \cite{Feigin:2007mr} predicts that the elements of this set, represented by the corresponding functions $v(z)$ in \eqref{aff-op}, are in one-to-one correspondence with the eigenstates of the quantum affine Gaudin model associated to $(\widehat{\mathfrak{g}},\varphi^{(\mathrm{qt})})$.

-A refinement of these conjectures proposed in \cite{Lacroix:2018fhf} concerns the relation between the affine opers associated with the eigenstates of the relevant affine Gaudin model and the eigenvalues $I_{\gamma,p}$ of the local conserved charges $\Qq_{\gamma,p}$ defined in \eqref{Eq:ConjQ}.
+A refinement of these conjectures was proposed in \cite{Lacroix:2018fhf}.
+It concerns the relation between the affine opers associated with the eigenstates of the relevant affine Gaudin model on the one hand and the eigenvalues $I_{\gamma,p}$ of the local conserved charges $\Qq_{\gamma,p}$ defined in \eqref{Eq:ConjQ} on the other hand.
 The relation proposed in \cite{Lacroix:2018fhf} can be represented in the form

 which displays a direct correspondence with the definition \eqref{Eq:ConjQ} of the local conserved charge $\Qq_{\gamma,p}$.
 The densities $v_p(z)$ in \eqref{extr-eigenval} can be constructed from the relevant affine opers by an algorithm described in \cite{Lacroix:2018fhf}.
 In the $\mathfrak{sl}(2)$ case considered here one obtains a family of differential polynomials of the functions $v(z)$ characterising the affine opers according to \eqref{aff-op}\footnote{The coefficients of these differential polynomials also involve the function $\Pc(z)$, which depends only on the AGM considered and not on the choice of eigenstate.}.
 This conjecture then takes a form equivalent to a previous proposal made in~\cite{Lukyanov:2013wra,Bazhanov:2013cua} for the UV fixed-point of the ${\rm SU}(2)$ Klim\v{c}\'{i}k model (the explicit relation between the approach of \cite{Lacroix:2018fhf} and the one of~\cite{Lukyanov:2013wra,Bazhanov:2013cua} based on WKB expansions follows from the results of~\cite{Gaiotto:2020dhf}).